citp/privacy-policy-historical/o/os/osa/osa.org.md

 **Notifications
 **OSA may use your information to provide you with information on new products, services, or upcoming events.
 More and more OSA information is provided by email, so you may not receive notices on these subjects if you opt-out.
 If you wish not to receive email from OSA, you may use the “unsubscribe” link provided at the bottom of every email.

 OSA may also use your contact information to reach you through phone, mail or fax.
-Please send an email to custserv@osa.org or call 202.416.1907 or 1.800.766.4672 if you wish to be removed from all contacts by these methods.
+Contact [Customer Service](http://help.osa.org/) or call 202.416.1907 or 1.800.766.4672 if you wish to be removed from all contacts by these methods.

 If you are an OSA member, you may not opt out of OSA business mailings such as the election mailing.